Is Your iPhone Camera Set-Up To Do The Work For You?

 You have a few well-explained options here, but I keep Live Photo on because I like it.- Simple.

 It’s like a mini-video

 Grid & Scan QR Codes– I recommend turning both of these on and leaving them on. ( more later)

 Record Video – The resolution default setting is 1080 at 30 fps.

-Keep in mind, that the higher the resolution the larger the file will be, and it will take up more storage space.
+Keep in mind, that the higher the resolution the larger the file will be, and it will take up more of your storage space.

-Typically when you want to take a picture, you unlock your iPhone, tap on your Camera icon and then choose how you want to shoot your photo.
+When you want to take a picture, do you unlock your iPhone, tap on your Camera icon and then choose how you want to shoot your photo?

 Did you know you there is a shortcut?

 Swipe up from the bottom of your screen when you are in an app or even in your Locked Screen to launch the Control Center quickly, then tap on the camera button.

 Now you can choose Time-Lapse, Slow-Mo, Video, Photo, Square, Pano. (